drekuru/knex-mig/README.md

 To get started, run `mg -h` to see the available commands and options.

-1. To get the directories needed for the migrator to function propertly, run `mg setup`.
+1. To get the directories needed for the migrator to function properly, run `mg setup`.
 This will create some directories in your `$USER_HOME` directory.

 ```bash
 mg setup